 Little By Little Films

-A boutique independent production company, founded by Lindsey Dryden, based in Gloucestershire, producing feature length and short films and working with authentic voices to tell unexpected and intimate stories by and about LGBTQ people, women, and D/deaf and disabled people.
+An Emmy-award winning independent production company, founded by Lindsey Dryden and based in South West England, producing feature length and short films (Sundance, SXSW, Tribeca), and working with authentic voices to tell unexpected stories by and about LGBTQ+ folks, women, and D/deaf and disabled people.
+A 2020 BFI Vision Awardee.

 A broadcast media production company based in Newcastle Upon Tyne, creating scripted comedy, drama and factual content and promoting diverse talent from the North East of England.